-You may be referred to a hospital neurology unit, such as a stroke centre, or to a outpatient clinic or program catering for a particular neurological condition, such as epilepsy or motor neurone disease.
+You may be referred to a hospital neurology unit, such as a stroke centre, or to an outpatient clinic or program catering for a particular neurological condition, such as epilepsy or motor neurone disease.

 It can take months to get an appointment with a neurologist.
-However, if your GP finds you have a serious illness or need urgent treatment, you should be able to get an earlier appointment.
+However, if your doctor finds you have a serious illness or need urgent treatment, you should be able to get an earlier appointment.